carlosesteven/MC_API/README.md

        deactivate

-# Running Flask Server in Background (Linux)
+# Running Server in Background (Linux)

-To run your Flask server in the background and keep it running after closing the terminal, use the following commands:
+To run your server in the background and keep it running after closing the terminal, use the following commands:

 1. Start the Server in Background